BradleyCulley/bradleyculley.github.io/_posts/2024-02-10-the-most-important-thing-in-the-world.md

 </p>

 <p>
-    The Green Mountain Care failure happened in the wealthiest country in the world.
+    The failure of Green Mountain Care happened in the wealthiest country in the world.
     In 2014, Vermont was in the top third of states for GDP per capita⁶, and had a relatively high state income tax rate⁷.
     There was also significant political will, or the bill wouldn't have materialized in the first place.
     What was the problem?